enflow/terraform-provider-redirectpizza/docs/resources/redirect.md

 - `keep_query_string` (Boolean) Whether the query string should be forwarded to the destination URL.
 - `redirect_type` (String) The type of redirect to use.
 - `tags` (Set of String) Used to categorize redirects.
-May be an array or a string of comma-separated tags
+May be an array or a string of comma-separated tags.
 - `tracking` (Boolean) Whether analytical information should be collected.
 - `uri_forwarding` (Boolean) Whether the path should be forwarded to the destination.